hb84ffm/deep-hedging/README.md

 # deep_call_hedger

-A Python package for learning optimal hedges through a deep feed forward neural network (DFNN), in order to minimize terminal loss when hedging a European call option.
+A Python package which implements the deep hedging algorithm.
+Target is learning optimal hedges through a deep feed forward neural network (DFNN), in order to minimize terminal loss when hedging a written European call option.

 ### FEATURES
 - Simulates stock prices following a geometric Brownian motion